Alfredoxrock/RefinedNote/SIGNING.md

-# Signing and publishing Notes Desktop App (Appx / MSIX)
+# Signing and publishing Refined Notes (Appx / MSIX)

 This document explains how to obtain a code signing certificate (PFX), prepare it, and produce a signed Appx/MSIX package suitable for Microsoft Store / Partner Center uploads.